daniel-araujo/proctal/README.md

 Found a bug or want to contribute code?
 Feel free to create an issue or send a pull request on GitHub [[2]].

+You can also report bugs privately to [bugs@proctal.io].

 ## License